determined-ai/determined/docs/tutorials/metadata-logging.rst

 You can then use these logged metadata fields to:

-1. Filter for experiments that ran on a specific GPU model.
+#.
+Filter for experiments that ran on a specific GPU model.
-2. Compare runtimes across different hardware configurations.
+#.
+Compare runtimes across different hardware configurations.
-3. Analyze the impact of software versions on performance.
+#.
+Analyze the impact of software versions on performance.

 Summary
 =======

 Arbitrary Metadata Logging enhances your experiment tracking capabilities by allowing you to:

-1. Log custom metadata specific to your experiments.
+#.
+Log custom metadata specific to your experiments.
-2. View logged metadata in the WebUI for each trial.
+#.
+View logged metadata in the WebUI for each trial.
-3. Filter and sort experiments based on custom metadata.
+#.
+Filter and sort experiment runs based on custom metadata.
-4. Compare and analyze experiments using custom metadata fields.
+#.
+Compare and analyze experiments using custom metadata fields.

 By leveraging this feature, you can capture and analyze experiment-specific information beyond standard metrics, leading to more insightful comparisons and better experiment management within the Determined AI platform.

 Next Steps
 ==========

 -  Experiment with logging different types of metadata in your trials.
 -  Use the filtering and sorting capabilities in the WebUI to analyze your experiments.
 -  Integrate metadata logging into your existing Determined AI workflows to enhance your experiment tracking.

 For more tutorials and guides, visit the :ref:`tutorials-index`.